J-HERTH/projetweb-JapanEvasion-static/README.md

 The static website of a fake blog, realised as an assessment of my web development training.
 This is my first website project, as well as my first GitHub repository.

 The goal of this project was to undertake all steps of the creation of a static website, starting with a mock-up, progressing to programming and then onto hoisting.
 The theme was of one's choosing and the website had to be exempt of advanced programming langages and of a database.
 It was demanded to include a certain number of pages, as well as the integration of a slider and a map.
 The website had to be full responsive.

+You will find the graphic charter produced for the project as well as the models in PNG format on the link below.

 DEVELOPMENT: